MFR6340/theenglishextension.org/young-world-3/unit-1:schools around world.md

 <img src="https://imgur.com/3sxCIqX.png" width="25%" />

 Children across the globe go to school, but they don't all look the same.
 See schools that are in caves, on a train platform and other creative locations in countries around the world.
-Originally published in 2011, there is also an updated edition that became available in 2022.
+Originally published in 2011, note that an updated edition was released in 2022.
 (Lexile 950L)

 <a href="https://www.bookdepository.com/Off-to-Class/9781926818863https://www.bookdepository.com/Off-Class-Updated-Edition-Susan-Hughes/9781771475792?ref=grid-view&qid=1664201519246&sr=1-2" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1063548862